Skip to main content

 Finally, let's get back to the sleeping "issue" of humanity.
 I can't be thinking of better invention than solving the problem of how to choose dreams during sleep with free will.
 What if there is a way to use virtual reality instead of random dreams?
-To somehow project virtual world into our brains so we could be able to continue with our lives even while resting?
-It looks far-fetched sure, but if you asked me just 15 years ago that there will be a chance to vividly see a hologram of my friend, perfectly rendered in my eye glasses with whom I would be able to interact just like it is really in my room, I would probably be extremely skeptical.
-If in the future we would be able to continue with our lives even during sleep, by entering some sort of dream social network that would really be something special and had potential to prolong human lifespan considerably.
+To somehow project a virtual world into our brains so we could be able to continue with our lives even while resting?
+It looks far-fetched, sure, but if you asked me just 15 years ago that there will be a chance to vividly see a hologram of my friend, perfectly rendered in my eyeglasses, with whom I would be able to interact just like it is really in my room, I would probably be extremely skeptical.
+If in the future we would be able to continue with our lives even during sleep, by entering some sort of dream social network that would really be something special and had the potential to prolong human lifespan considerably.

-If nothing else it would be great idea for a book.
+If nothing else, it would be great idea for a book.

 Image and video refs: